MariusKM/badman_sfm_pipe/README.md

 pip install -r requirements.txt
 ```

 **Note:** Using conda is recommended for this project due to better GPU support and dependency management for deep learning libraries.
+The conda environment will be created locally in the `./env` directory within the project.

 ## Usage